CARDS AND A4 PRINTS

 Approximate dimensions: 17.8 x 12.6cm

-Landscape format with fold on left hand side
+Landscape format (unless otherwise noted) with fold on left hand side

 blank inside